Senior Research Staff

 Dr. Bergsten was the most widely quoted think-tank economist in the world during 1997–2005 (the latest period for which such data are available).
 He has been cited as #37 of the top 50 "Who Really Moves the Markets?"
 (Fidelity Investment's Worth) and as "one of the ten people who can change your life" by USA Today.

-Dr. Bergsten has authored, coauthored, edited or coedited 41 books on international economic issues including The Long-Term International Economic Position of the United States (2009, designated a "must read" by The Washington Post), China's Rise: Challenges and Opportunities (2008), China, The Balance Sheet: What the World Needs to Know Now About The Emerging Superpower (2006), The United States and the World Economy: Foreign Economic Policy for the Next Decade (2005), and The Dilemmas of the Dollar (2d ed., 1996).
+Dr. Bergsten has authored, coauthored, edited or coedited 42 books on international economic issues including Bridging the Pacific: Toward Free Trade and Investment between China and the United States (2014), The Long-Term International Economic Position of the United States (2009, designated a "must read" by The Washington Post), China's Rise: Challenges and Opportunities (2008), China, The Balance Sheet: What the World Needs to Know Now About The Emerging Superpower (2006), The United States and the World Economy: Foreign Economic Policy for the Next Decade (2005), and The Dilemmas of the Dollar (2d ed., 1996).
 His latest Policy Briefs for the Peterson Institute are "Currency Manipulation, The US Economy, and the Global Economic Order" (December 2012) and "The Coming Resolution of the European Crisis: An Update" (June 2012).
 His latest of 18 articles (the second most by any author) in Foreign Affairs was "Why the Euro Will Survive: Completing the Continent's Half-Built House" (September/October 2012).
 His recent op-eds include "Five Myths about the Euro Crisis" (Washington Post, September 2012), "Time for a Fightback in the Currency Wars" (Financial Times, September 2012), "An Overlooked Way to Create Jobs" (New York Times, September 2011), "Why the World Needs Three Global Currencies" (Financial Times, February 2011), "Obama Has to Tell Beijing Some Hard Truths" (Financial Times, November 2010) and "What Obama Can Offer India" (Washington Post, October 2010).

 The Peterson Institute for International Economics, which Dr. Bergsten directed for its first 32 years, is the only major research institution in the United States devoted to international economic issues.
 It has a staff of about 50, moved into its award-winning building in 2001, averages half a dozen publications per month and holds at least one conference or policy meeting every week.
 The first comprehensive survey of 5,465 think tanks around the globe selected the Institute as tied for "Top Think Tank in the World" in 2008 (with the Brookings Institution).
 The British intellectual magazine Prospect, whose ratings are called "the think tank Oscars" by the BBC, listed it tops in the world (outside the United Kingdom) in 2011.